What do I eat as a whole food plant-based no oil vegan every day?

 Snack: Air-fried kale chips or potato chips or leftover baked or air-fried potato fries (all oil-free)

-Dinner: Small chopped salad and a Meaty Vegan Bolognese Sauce over grilled veggies and pasta (sometimes I make veggie meat balls, add textured vegetable protein or just pour marinara over steamed broccoli or cauliflower and pasta) and top with Nut Parm
+Dinner: Small chopped salad and a Meaty Vegan Bolognese Sauce over grilled veggies and pasta (sometimes I add textured vegetable protein or just pour this sauce over steamed broccoli or cauliflower and pasta) and top with Nut Parm

 Lunch: Big Chopped Salad (like the one pictured above) with leftover Rice & Bean Salad added and some avocado